near-ndc/gwg/specs/spec-2-election-ui.md

     - How long will the do-over elections be?
 Shorter?
     - How will the UX change for do-over elections?
 - Can election results be vetoed?
 How does that work?
+- "Ability to override -> on chain transaction" and "See vote history, edit -> override" was discussed, what are these?
+- Do we need to pull details on candidate platform in original RFP from nomination process?
+Or just link to it?
+  - MVP approach can be to link.
+- Query self nominations to specific seat and term - > write platform, why they want to run -> they should make robust
+  - MVP we can rely on Nominate and Near Social Profile to fill these in.

 ## Glossary & References